WakinyanB/ALPHA/README.md

 ## R codes

-All the scripts are in the root directory.
+All the scripts are in the root directory of this repositery.
 We developed a two-step approach based on a SEIR model and the analysis of a combination of epidemiological and evolutionary information:

 (1) In the first step, we infer how the Stringency Index reduces the amount of viral transmission just before the emergence of the Alpha Variant;